strawbees/learning-platform-gatsby/content/explorations/truss-bridge-problem-solving.md

 There are 2 major problems designed for this activity:

 * Bridge from original activity or example must be too small to cover the gap distance.
-We recommend three and half blue straws.
+We recommend three and a half blue straws.
-* There is no specific instructions about how to make the load test, except it should not fold or break the straws.
+* There are no specific instructions about how to make the load test, except it should not fold or break the straws.

-**Emerging**: Identify the designed problems.
+**Emerging**: Identify designed problems.

-**Proficient**: Is able to describe the design challenges and other problems and constraints.
+**Proficient**: Can describe the design challenges and other problems and constraints.

 ## Possible Approaches

-*Identifies multiple, diverse approaches to solve the problem*
+*Identifies multiple, diverse approaches to solve the problem.*

 <section component="gallery">